Todd-Owen-Mpeli/JavaScript-Quiz-Questionnaire-App/README.md

 Although the Quiz/Questionnaire application executes on it original objective.
 I would like build a more realistic real-world application.

 # Deployment
-Deployed with GitHub pages.
-(Near Future)
+Deployed with GitHub pages here: https://todd-owen-mpeli.github.io/JavaScript-Quiz-Questionnaire-App/